The handshake is an invaluable weapon in a job applicant’s armoury. Recruitment Consultant Cassie Pell tells us why...

 As insignificant as it may seem, your handshake is pivotal to the impression you make.
 In fact, for many employers, it can be a decisive hiring factor.

 But what makes the perfect handshake?
-Just Recruitment’s Julie shares her wisdom on this most important of customs.
+Just Recruitment’s Cassie shares her wisdom on this most important of customs.

 Make eye contact

-“Before you offer your hand, be sure to look your interviewer in the eye,” advises Ms Sheridan.
+“Before you offer your hand, be sure to look your interviewer in the eye,” advises Ms Pell.
 “It demonstrates confidence and self-assuredness, and gives the impression that you’re genuinely pleased to meet them.”

 Choose aridity over humidity